Privacy Policy — Tetrahue

 What we store on your device

 This data lives on your device until you reset it (in-app Settings → Reset All Progress) or uninstall the app.
-It is not synced to any server, account, or cloud.

 Data handled by third parties